salrashid123/gcpsamples/proxy/README.md

 ### Default proxy

-The following env variables will force all calls over HTTP
+The following env variables will force all calls via the proxy

 ```java
 System.setProperty("https.proxyHost", "localhost");